Seducing a Satellite

 TEMPORARY MARKS

-Made through movement and dance using the body to place and connect with the land.
-They can be seen at the scale of the Earth but mark the dataset with their impermanance.
-The black contrast of the biochar against the dried lake bed contains burnt coconut and waste biomass; a material used for soil ammendment and carbon sequestration that is non-toxic and will intentionally erode and fade over time.
+These forms were made through movement and dance using the body to place and connect with the land.
+Seen at the scale of the Earth, they mark the dataset with their impermanance.
+The contrasting drawing material of biochar against the dried up lake bed contains burnt coconut and waste biomass; a material used for soil ammendment and carbon sequestration that is non-toxic and will intentionally erode and fade over time.